Rasmiya22/hsn-validator/README.md

 A Node.js-based webhook agent for validating HSN (Harmonized System of Nomenclature) codes with format and hierarchy checks.

 HSN Validator
-Overview
+Overview:
 This project implements an HSN (Harmonized System of Nomenclature) code validation agent built with Node.js and Express.
 It validates HSN codes based on predefined data and checks hierarchical correctness.

-Features
+Features:
-Validates HSN codes for correct format and existence.
+-Validates HSN codes for correct format and existence.

-Checks hierarchical integrity of HSN codes.
+-Checks hierarchical integrity of HSN codes.

-Provides descriptive feedback for valid and invalid codes.
+-Provides descriptive feedback for valid and invalid codes.

 Simple webhook API for integration.